Looking back into the cellar here are a few of the wines we have tasted recently and how they are travelling.

 2014: This is a super wine, incredible taut and tightly wound, the nose is a beauty, complex grapefruit, struck match, the palate super fine and long.
 Potentially the best we have made.
 2022-2030

 2015: This again is one of our best, still very much in it’s youth, grapefruit, nectarine, flint and struck match.
 Palate super fine and tight with layers of intensity, 98 points from Mr Halliday, well spotted!
 Coming around a little more drink now -2030

 2005: The first vintage and still a sentimental favourite in the line up.
 It is indeed a lovely Pinot Noir drinking at it’s peak.
 It is super complex and fine, with wild strawberry, forest floor and real depth.
 The palate is pure silk.
 One to sit and ponder with.
-Now-2025
+Now

 2006: The cooler 2006 vintage shows in the is wine, loads of red fruits and perfume, the palate fine, silky and rounded.
 It too is at it’s peak and should be consumed over the next few years.
-Now-2025
+Now

 2009: From donated fruit after black Saturday, from the lower and upper Yarra Valley.
 Young, taut and focused, still has more to offer.
-2020-2025
+Now

 2010: Brightly colored and still primary in character, red fruits, cherry a hint of spice, palate is super fine and long, lovely tannins and a black cherry kick to finish.
-2018-2028
+Now.

 2011: The La Nina affected year, cool edged fruit, spice, red currant and a dried herbal background.
 The palate is remarkable well balanced and structured.
 One that continues to surprise.
-2019-2026
+Now

 2012: Not Made

 2015: Still a little closed and brooding at this early juncture, darkish fruit, spice and lovely depth.
-Palate is tight, a touch savoury but with layers of texture, needs another 2-3 years to begin to evolve.
+Palate is tight, a touch savoury but with layers of texture, silky and long, starting to really show well.
+Now -2030

 2009: Not Made

 2010: This a lovely example of what the vineyard can produce.
 It’s beautifully perfumed and fragrant, spice, red fruits, black fruits, pepper ad a deeply scented floral background of violets.
 Palate is seductively silky and super fine, this is a lovely wine right now, but will continue to give more and more.
-2016-2030.
+Now-2030.

 2011: The cool and wet 2011 has given this wine some unique characteristics, incredibly spiced with pepper, clove, five spice with a dried herb background.
 Palate is medium weight and fine, silky and long.
 Ageing particularly well.
-Drink now 2021.
+Drink Now

 2012: Not made

 2013: The first in a trio of terrific vintages, we loved the 13 when released and just looks better and better each time we go back for a sneak peak.
 Spice, pepper, floral notes and black fruited.
 Firmish tannins, long, savoury and delicious.
-Drink 2020-2030
+Drink Now-2030

 2014: The 99 pointer.
 Hallidays wine of the year.
 What can l say, l think James Halliday put it best….…”If you think shiraz can’t attain fully ripe flavour development at 13% they should move heaven and earth to get hold of a bottle of this wine.
 Gloriously coloured, it has a Joseph’s coat of forest berry fruits, flashing red and black flavours, spice and cracked pepper, quality oak also contributing.
 The most remarkable feature is the way it refuses to let its flavours leave the mouth after you have swallowed it, introducing another level to the concept of palate length and aftertaste.
 It also proves the greatest wines are perfect from the first moment they are bottled, the future revealing different facets, but not impinging on their quality.”

 2015: Super fragrant and lifted red and black fruits, loads of spice a lick of new oak, layers of texture and intensity, will take years to unfurl fully.
 Keep your hands off for a little while longer.
-2020-2030
+2024-2030

 2005: The first release has developed nicely, raspberry, earthy and a touch of leather, it’s silky powerful and the long and savoury finish just pushes on and on.